Analyze your results

 On the highlight reel editor, you can use your browser’s “ctrl+F” function to quickly find tags and annotations to add to a compilation.

 Other ways to share your videos

-Easily share videos with a colleague or stakeholder by selecting the checkboxes for the specific video(s) and then selecting Actions.
+Easily share videos with a colleague or stakeholder by selecting the checkboxes for the specific video(s).
 You’ll have the option to:

 - Publish Videos: Publishes a custom page with the videos (this option does not require you to add people to your account.)

 - Move to a Folder: Easily organize your videos.

 You can also share videos from within the video player:

 - Download Videos: Downloads the video to your computer.